sacreman/golden-retriever/README.rst

 `Usage`_
 ----------------------------

 Golden Retriever has built in help.
 Just type `gr` after installation.
-To search log file simply type `gr search` or alternatively you can start to filter log messages based on regular expressions.
+To search for all events in the last 2 hours simply type `gr search` or alternatively you can start to filter log messages based on regular expressions.

 .. code-block:: none